VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 ### 1. Immediate Containment

-If the SMB Password Spraying activity is determined to be unauthorized or malicious, the following containment actions must be performed immediately:
+If the SMB password spraying activity is determined to be unauthorized or malicious, the following containment actions should be performed immediately:

-- Isolate the targeted endpoint (`CORP-WS-001`) from the local network segment using Microsoft Defender for Endpoint (MDE) isolation or network access control lists (ACLs) to prevent any potential lateral movement.
+- Isolate the targeted endpoint (`CORP-WS-001`) using Microsoft Defender for Endpoint (MDE) isolation or appropriate network access controls to prevent potential lateral movement.
-- If any successful login (`EventID 4624`) is observed from the malicious IP, immediately disable or revoke active sessions for the compromised user account.
+- If a successful network authentication (`Event ID 4624`) is observed from the identified malicious source, disable or contain the affected user account and terminate active sessions as appropriate.
-- Block the attacking source IP address (`10.0.0.5` internally or external public IPs) at the perimeter firewall or local Windows Defender Firewall interface.
+- Block the identified attacking source IP address at the perimeter firewall or local Windows Defender Firewall when the source is unauthorized or malicious.

 ---